-American Dream Downpayment Initiative Program (ADDI) and the "Coming
+American Dream Downpayment Initiative Program (ADDI) and the "Coming Home to Garden Grove" Program

 The Garden Grove Housing Authority has entered into a Memorandum of Participation with the City of Garden Grove to broaden the homeownership opportunities for Section 8 families.
 A description of homeownership programs is included in this chapter.